Build an App Like Uber

 Load Balancer: There are mainly three different layers of Load Balancers: Layer 3, Layer 4 and Layer 7.

-KAFKA REST API: As shared earlier, KAFKA REST API works as the end-point for receiving messages from the supply, that is the cabs.
-In case there are 5000 cabs operating in the region, then KAFKA REST API will receive 5000 location messages from the cabs, every 4 seconds.
+Edge Gateway & Kafka: As shared earlier, the Edge Gateway works as the endpoint for receiving messages from the supply, that is, the cabs.
+In case there are 5000 cabs operating in the region, then Gateway will receive 5000 location messages from the cabs, every few seconds.
 Concurrently KAFKA REST API will share these live location messages with the DISCO to keep consistency in the system and dispatch process.

 Web Socket: In order to share synchronized messages between any Client and a Server, Web Sockets are deployed.
 In case it’s a normal HTTP request, then web sockets may not be used, but since Uber is handling all messages between the demand and supply in real-time, Web Sockets are an important part of the system design.